renode/renode-docs/source/introduction/supported-boards.rst

      -

-And many more - Renode makes it easy to create your own platform which reuses the same peripherals / CPUs that exist in other platforms.
+There are of course more, and new ones are being added quickly - Renode makes it easy to create your own platform which reuses the same peripherals / CPUs that exist in other platforms.

 We provide commerical services to add new platforms - if you need help in this regard, please write to `support@renode.io <mailto:support@renode.io>`_.

 Supported peripherals
 =====================